aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/block.md

 ## Resource `BlockResource`

-Should be in-sync with BlockResource rust struct in new_block.rs
+Should be in&#45;sync with BlockResource rust struct in new_block.rs

 <pre><code>struct BlockResource has key<br/></code></pre>